Emmanual4/sample-project/README.md

 # sample-project
-this report for my new project application
+this report is to update the APP jenkins application